Branched DNA assay: Generations

 The first-generation bDNA assay directly uses a branched DNA molecule attached to many "alkaline phosphatase probe" molecules (amplifier), which binds to the label extender and then to the target molecule.
 It could accurately quantify between ~10 000 and 10 000 000 molecules.

 The second-generation assay adds a "preamplifier" molecule to further enhance the sensitivity.
 The preamplifier binds the label extender and several copies of the amplifier, making the signal much stronger.
 It could detect down to 500 molecules.

 The third-generation or "system 8" assay uses isoguanine and isocytosine residues to prevent non-specific hybridization between the amplifier and preamplifier and the target: these parts are supposed to only bind the label extender, but when they are made too long they also bind the target causing false positives.
 By preventing non-specific hybridization, longer versions of these two molecules can be used, allowing for more amplification of the signal and a detection limit of 100 copies of HIV-RNA per mL of blood.
 It was developed under Chiron Diagnostics in 1997 and was owned by Bayer Diagnostics as of 2005-2006 as the "Quantiplex" or "VERSANT" technology.
 As of 2025 the "VERSANT" brand appears to be owned by Siemens.

 There is not a universally agreed-upon definition of a fourth-generation assay, but this does not mean improvements have ceased to occur.
-For example, an 2005 patent increases the specificity enough for use in single nucleotide polymorphism detection.
+For example, a 2005 patent increases the specificity enough for use in single nucleotide polymorphism detection.